-Who would have thought that Belfast would one day make it as one of the upcoming destinations for a UK city break?
+Who would have thought that Belfast would one day make it as one of the upcoming destinations for a UK city break and people would consider spending a weekend in Belfast?
 Back in the 80’s the city centre was a no-go zone where shops had security of which many modern airports would still be envious nowadays.
 Civil unrest, bomb scares or worse were the order of the day. ( check out my article about the Troubles if you don’t know what I’m talking about)

 But all that is finished now, as Belfast looks towards a brighter future.
 Cheaper than Dublin, but with just as much “craic”, read on to discover the must see’s and do’s for a weekend in Belfast.